Fast Feature Field ($\text{F}^3$): A Predictive Representation of Events: Results

-Different unsupervised flow estimation methods can be characterized in terms of (i) the representation of event data (e.g., $\ff$), (ii) the operation used to warp features (which is linear in \cref{eq:flow_objective}), and (iii) the loss used to compare warped features (\cref{eq:flow_objective}).
-MultiCM \cite{shiba2024secrets} uses a simple representation (raw events) but a sophisticated loss (contrast maximization).
-MotionPriorCM \cite{motionpriorcm} uses a simple representation (voxel grid), but a spline-based warp to address situations when the brightness constancy assumption is invalid, and a contrast maximization-based loss.
-This is useful for situations like DSEC and M3ED, where ground-truth optical flow is computed only at 10 Hz.
-As noted in \cite{shiba2024secrets}, 20\% of the ground-truth flow has more than 22 pixel displacement in DSEC.
-VSA-SM \cite{vsa_sm} uses a more sophisticated representation, a multi-scale encoding of time-surfaces \cite{sironi2018hats,lagorce2016hots}, and a piece-wise linear warp.
-Our innovation in the context of optical flow focuses fundamentally on the representation ($\ff$).
-And the fact that we can predict optical flow faithfully with a small convolutional network with $\sim$28,000 parameters, a linear warp, and a brightness consistency loss, suggests that the representation $\ff$ encodes local motion faithfully.
-For example, although MotionPriorCM has a smaller 3PE, the average endpoint error (AEE) for $\ff$ is better.
-An important benefit of our approach is that $\ff$-based optical flow estimation is about 2.5 times faster than existing approaches, see \cref{fig:flow}.
+Unsupervised methods use different (i) representations of event data, (ii) operations to warp features (linear in Eqn.~\ref{eq:flow_objective}), and (iii) losses to compare warped features (Eqn.~\ref{eq:flow_objective}).
+MultiCM \cite{shiba2024secrets} uses raw events but a contrast maximization loss.
+MotionPriorCM \cite{motionpriorcm} uses a spline-based warp, which is useful for DSEC and M3ED where ground-truth flow is available only at 10 Hz and ground-truth flow can have large displacements \cite{shiba2024secrets}.
+VSA-SM \cite{vsa_sm} uses multi-scale time-surfaces \cite{sironi2018hats,lagorce2016hots} and a piece-wise linear warp.
+Guo et al. \cite{Guo25iccv} estimates optical flow using a contrast maximization loss on events and a photometric loss on the reconstructed intensity images.
+Our approach primarily leverages the new $\ff$ representation.
+The fact that we can predict optical flow faithfully with a small convolutional network with $\sim$28,000 parameters, a linear warp, and a brightness consistency loss, suggests that the representation $\ff$ encodes local motion faithfully.
+For example, although MotionPriorCM has a smaller 3PE, the average endpoint error (AEE) of $\ff$ is better. $\ff$-based optical flow estimation is 9--16 times faster than E-RAFT (depending on the resolution), and 3.3 times faster than methods like Guo et al.---see Fig. 6.